vercel/next.js/examples/cms-wordpress/README.md

 The [WPGraphiQL](https://github.com/wp-graphql/wp-graphiql) plugin gives you access to a GraphQL IDE directly from your WordPress Admin, allowing you to inspect and play around with the GraphQL API.

-The process to add WPGraphiQL is the same as the one for WPGraphQL, go to the [WPGraphiQL repo](https://github.com/wp-graphql/wp-graphiql), download it, and install it as a plugin in your WordPress site.
+The process to add WPGraphiQL is the same as the one for WPGraphQL: Go to the [WPGraphiQL repo](https://github.com/wp-graphql/wp-graphiql), download the ZIP archive, and install it as a plugin in your WordPress site.
 Once that's done you should be able to access the GraphiQL page in the admin:

 ![WPGraphiQL page](./docs/wp-graphiql.png)